Hong Kong tycoon gets 14-month jail term over 2019 protest - WTMJ

 On Thursday, the Hong Kong legislature, which is dominated by pro-Beijing lawmakers, passed a bill reducing the number of directly elected seats and increasing the number of legislators appointed by a largely pro-Beijing committee.
 The law also ensures that only “patriots” can run for public posts.

-Police also banned this year’s June 4 candlelight vigil marking the Tiananmen crackdown for the second year in a row citing social distancing restrictions, organizers said Thursday.
+Meanwhile, police banned the June 4 candlelight vigil marking the Tiananmen crackdown for the second year in a row citing social distancing restrictions, organizers said Thursday.
 Hong Kong’s security minister warned residents that taking part in unauthorized assemblies is against the law and will be dealt with accordingly.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.